sobjornstad/tabularium/docs/manual.md

 section doesn’t help, you can use the **Clear Formatting** button to remove all HTML and try again.

+You can also press `*` to create an unordered list (bullet points) automatically.

 # Tools

 ## Importing and exporting

-You can import from and export to *Mindex format*, which is a tab-separated text file with three columns, in order: entries, UOF for occurrences for those entries, and sort keys.
+You can import from and export to *Mindex format*, which is a tab-separated text file with three columns, in order: entry names, UOF for occurrences for those entries, and sort keys (the sort key is optional if the same as the entry name).
 The import and export options are on the **File** menu.

 ## Switching databases